-In order to induce Agents and Per-A new series of this widely circulated family sons, who feel an interest in the publication of this paper, we offer the
+In order to induce Agents and Persons, who feel an interest in the publication of this paper, we offer the

-FOLLOWING PREMIUMS: We will pay \$25 to the person who furnishes the highest number of new. annual C A S H Subscribers.
+FOLLOWING PREMIUMS: We will pay \$25 to the person who furnishes the highest number of new, annual CASH Subscribers.
 The number must exceed 100. \$11 to the next highest, which must exceed 50. \$6 to the next highest, which number must exceed 25; and \$3 to the next highest, which must exceed